 - Embellishments and adornments

-When looking for materials, note that this box can be created using thick paper or cardstock.
-If you're looking for a more robust structure, though, we recommend using a thicker card or chipboard.
+Make sure to use thicker paper when making this project.
+If you're looking for an even more robust structure, we recommend using a thicker cardstock or chipboard.

 No matter which type of material you decide upon, it is a good idea to practice first using scrap paper before moving onto good quality paper or cardstock.
-To make this even easier, try using a template that you can print out and practice with.Continue to 2 of 7 below.
+To make this even simpler, try printing and practicing on a template.Continue to 2 of 6 below.

-Now that you know a little bit about the DIY exploding box, and have a little taste for what types of gifts you can use it for, let's get to work on creating this creative cascading craft.
+Now that you know a little bit about the DIY exploding box and have some ideas for what types of gifts you can use it for, you will want to get to work on creating this lovely card craft.

-Start by printing out the templates for the various sized boxes you'd like to use and transferring them to scrap paper to practice with.
+Start by printing out the templates for the various sized boxes you'd like to use and transferring them to scrap paper to practice with first.
 If you've decided not to use a template, use your own measurements and create your own template directly on the scrap paper.
-Just remember, since exploding boxes are cascading boxes, you'll need to create a few templates for varying sizes - small, medium, and large.
+Just remember, since exploding boxes are cascading boxes, you'll need to create a few templates of varying sizes: small, medium, and large.

-Once you have a good idea of how the pieces need to be laid out, cut, and folded, then move to tracing your patterns onto the cardstock or thick paper.
-To make the most from your cardstock, print the templates onto scrap paper and place these onto the cardstock to make the most efficient use of space.
+Once you have a good idea of how the pieces need to be laid out, cut, and folded, the next step is to trace your patterns onto the cardstock or thick paper.
+To avoid wasting your expensive paper, print the templates onto scrap paper and place them onto the cardstock to make the most efficient use of space.

-After you have the templates retraced onto the cardstock or thick paper, cut out the pieces.Continue to 3 of 7 below.
+After you have the templates traced onto the cardstock, cut out the exploding box pieces.Continue to 3 of 6 below.

 Decorate the Lid

-Once you've created your base with the various sized boxes, it's time to create the lid.
-Add any special attachments or embellishments to the lid of the box before folding it, leaving a 1/8-inch to 1/4-inch space on either side of two flaps, opposite each other.
-This empty space will be used for when you create the edges for the lid to attach to the other, straight sides.Continue to 6 of 7 below.
+Once you've created your simple base or have decided to have various sized boxes, it's time to create the lid.
+Add any special attachments or embellishments to the lid of the box before folding it.
+Leave a 1/8-inch to 1/4-inch space around the perimeter of the box top.
+You can learn how to make boxes with lids here.Continue to 6 of 6 below.

 Complete the Box

 To finish the box, simply tuck the base into the lid.
-When the lid off the box, the sides will cascade outwards on their own.
+When the lid is removed from the box, the sides will cascade outwards on their own.
 Happy crafting!